wwdillingham/cygwin_installer/README.txt

 *******************
 *About this Script*
 *******************
-This Script is intended for usage by members of the Tufts University Community.
-Specifically those who would like to utilize the Compute Cluster and forward the remote X11 data from the cluster.
 This script will call a .vbs script in the subdir "support_files" to download the cygwin installer (setup.exe) in c/users/public/setup.exe.
 Then back in the .bat script, it will execute that script with various install options.
 It will download additional packages needed for utilization of the cluster.

-Here are those packages: xlogo,xinit,joe,vim,inetutils,openssh,emacs
+Here are those packages: xlogo,xinit,joe,vim,inetutils,openssh,emacs,rsync

 *****************